mjll-codes/learning-tracker/learning-logs/2021-October.md

   - console.log is similar to print in py in that it outputs text to console, but apparently it also allows you to inspect an object?
   - Fixing Card Counting error in understanding:
     -  Watched [Counting Cards, freeCodeCamp Basic Javascript](https://www.youtube.com/watch?v=zgs06k00YIE) to further understand what I missed when I created my own version.
 The video creater said you could use both switch and ifelse, which makes me think mine could have worked as well.
 He also had a ternary operator at the end, which was interesting and seemingly easier.
     - After further looking at the code, I deduced that it was likely the commas between the conditions causing the error.
-I googled how if statement's take on multiple conditions in a single function, then I remembered the OR operator, I was hoping I wouldn't have to use 'card' for every new condition, turns out I did, new code below that passed the test:
+I googled how if statement's take on multiple conditions in a single expression, then I remembered the OR operator, I was hoping I wouldn't have to use 'card' for every new condition, turns out I did, new code below that passed the test:
     <pre><code>var count = 0;
     function cc(card) {
     if (card == 2 || card == 3 || card == 4 || card == 5 || card == 6) {